 Today EYS is under the auspices of the Amt für kirchliche Dienste (AKD) of the Evangelical Church Berlin-Brandenburg-Upper Silesia (EKBO).

 EYS work camps provide an opportunity for young people from all over Europe and the world for two weeks to meet and work together in an international context on meaningful, socially relevant projects.
-Young people from 18 to 26 years of age (by arrangement from 16 years of age) are given an opportunity for international exchange.
+Young people from 16 to 26 years of age are given an opportunity for international exchange.